 - Woning huren in Maastricht

 Unfortunately, these pages are also the places scammers target the most.
 Be careful of anything that looks too good to be true.
+You can check our list of red flags here.
 Most student houses will want to meet you first.
 You should always be able to look round a place before signing or paying the deposit.
 At minimum, ask to do a video call with the landlord whilst they’re in the property you’ll be renting.
 If you’re not able to go to a viewing in person, you can request UniView to go in your place.
 They are a Maastricht-based company that does room and apartment viewings for a small fee.

 A contract should always be signed before paying the deposit, and if you’re ever asked to transfer money to a bank account with an IBAN that doesn’t begin with NL then beware.
 This is especially true when the IBAN isn’t from a country near the Netherlands.
 If you have any suspicion that your contract is a scam, book an online contract viewing with Huurteam Zuid-Limburg.